intelligent-machine-learning/dlrover/docs/tutorial/add_custom_reader.md

 # Add Custom Reader for TF Estimator in DLrover
 In some case, the reader provided by DLrover trainer doesn't satisfy user's need.
-User need to develop custom and register it to the 'reader_registery'.capitalize
+User need to develop custom and register it to the `reader_registery`.

-Here is an example,

 ## Define Reader Class
 Arguments in the `__init__` method are path, num_epochs, batch_size  and enable_dynamic_sharding.
 As for some specific parameter, it can be defined as `python class attribute`.
-The key funcion is `iterator`.
+The key funcion is `iterator` and `count_data`. `count_data` is used for konwing how many dataset are there before training.
 During training, `iterator` will be called to get train data.